 The hardest part of buying a domain name is identifying one you like that's available.
 If you've managed to come up with a domain name idea someone else hasn't already taken, here's our advice on how and where to buy it

-1. Double-check the domain
+1. Double-check the domain you want to buy

-- Search for trademarks.
-To avoid possible trouble later, it’s best to make sure your domain doesn’t contain any trademarks.
-You can search for trademarks easily online.
+- Search for trade marks.
+To avoid possible trouble later, it's best to make sure your domain doesn't contain any trade marks.
+You can search for trade marks easily online.

 - Check other company names.
 Be wary about registering a domain that's similar to another company's name, particular if they are one of your competitors.

 - Search other domain extensions.
 For instance, if you're buying the .com domain, is anyone else using the .co.uk version?
 If so, is there scope for your customers to get confused?
 If not, consider buying it too.

 - Say it out loud.
 Saying your domain aloud can reveal problems you hadn't noticed before.
 Does it sound ok?
 If you tell someone your domain name, will you have to spell it out so they get it right?